How to spot untrustworthy resources on the Maya

 8. The Maya are described as primitive people

-The Maya created an incredible civilization in the rainforest where it is extremely humid, with lots of bugs and dangerous animals and little water.
+The Maya created an incredible civilization in the rainforest where it is extremely humid, with an arrray of bugs, dangerous animals and little water.

-There they built spectacular temples, pyramids and palaces without the use of metal tools, the wheel, or any pack animals, such as the donkey, ox or elephant.
+There they built spectacular temples and palaces without the use of metal tools, the wheel, or any pack animals, such as the donkey, ox or elephant.

 The Maya were the only civilization in the whole of the Americas to develop a complete writing system like ours.